 Approximately one in five Americans will develop knee arthritis that requires a partial knee replacement.
 When you need partial knee replacement, look to the orthopedic knee experts at Aurora Health Care.

 Unlike total knee replacement, in which an arthritic or damaged knee joint is removed and replaced with a prosthesis, partial knee replacement surgery involves removing only damaged areas of the joint.
-Under the right circumstances, partial knee replacement is a great option for treating knee arthritis because you retain the undamaged parts of your knee, allowing your knees to recover from surgery more quickly and you’ll enjoy better overall function of your knee.
+Partial knee replacement can be great option for treating knee arthritis because you retain the undamaged parts of your knee (allowing for faster recovery) and you’ll enjoy better overall function of your knee.
 If done correctly, partial knee replacements can last 10-12 years.

-Despite its advantages, however, partial knee replacement isn't for everyone.
-At Aurora Health Care, our orthopedic surgeons recommend partial knee replacements for less than 10 percent of people who suffer from severe knee arthritis.
-Not many qualify for the treatment because partial knee replacement is most successful if you:
+At Aurora Health Care, our knee orthopedic surgeons recommend partial knee replacements for less than 10 percent of people who suffer from severe knee arthritis.
+Partial knee replacement is most successful if you:

 - Weigh less than 185 pounds

 - Benefit more from a faster-recovery, 10–12 year partial knee replacement than from a longer-recovery, 20+-year total knee replacement

 After partial knee replacement, rehabilitation is vital to a successful and full recovery.
 At the Aurora Joint Academy, you and your family will learn how to prepare for surgery and maximize your recovery.
 You’ll be able to ask questions before your partial knee replacement surgery, and our staff will continue to assist after your surgery.

 When you need partial knee replacement surgery, trust the orthopedic knee experts at Aurora Health Care.
 Our specialists can be found in Southeast regions like Kenosha and Milwaukee, and as far north as Green Bay.